How is Dry Dog Food Made?

 The Dry Dog Food Process

-Some pet food companies do not make their own food, they contract with an outside manufacturer to make and package the product for them, while other companies make their own dry dog food in their own plant.
+It’s also important to note that some pet food companies do not make their own food.
+Instead, they contract with an outside manufacturer to make and package the product for them.
+Meanwhile, other companies make their own dry dog food in their own plant.

 There are multiple ways that dog food companies cook their products, but one of the most common is through extrusion.
 Once all the raw ingredients are collected, they’ll be ground down and mixed together to create a dough or paste.
 Extrusion is a process where these mixtures are pushed through a machine so that it can be formed and cut into multiple pieces of the same shape.
-As the dough is forced through the machine, it’s exposed to extreme pressure and extreme temperatures that cook the mixture before it is cut off into identical pieces (think Cheerios®).
+As the dough is forced through the machine, it’s exposed to extreme pressure and extreme temperatures that cook the mixture before it is cut off into identical pieces, similar to Cheerios®.

-This process allows companies to quickly produce large amounts of dog food.
+The extrusion process allows companies to quickly produce large amounts of dog food.
 However, these efficiencies come at a cost.
-The high temperatures and pressures needed for extruding dog food may damage the key nutrients found in the raw ingredients, which means your dog might not benefit as much as you’d expect because of the particular way the food is processed.
+The high temperatures and pressures needed for extruding dog food may damage the key nutrients found in the raw ingredients.
+That damage means your dog might not benefit as much as you’d expect from this food because of the particular way it was processed by that dog food company.

 In addition, extruded dry dog food kibbles almost always need additional flavoring to make up for what was lost during manufacturing.
-This process, sometimes called enrobing, sprays on a combination of rendered fat and additional liquid or powder flavoring to the finished dry food to make it taste better and be more appealing to dogs than it would be otherwise
+This process, sometimes called enrobing, sprays on a combination of rendered fat and additional liquid or powder flavoring to the finished dry food to make it taste better and be more appealing to dogs than it would be otherwise.
+However, this sprayed-on taste only covers up for a loss in true nutrition and flavor.

-While many dog food companies extrude their kibble, Bil-Jac avoids the extruder since we have developed our own, more gentle way to prepare dry dog food by slow cooking it in small batches instead.
+While many dog food companies extrude their kibble, Bil-Jac avoids the extruder.
+We developed our own, more gentle way to prepare dry dog food by slow cooking it in small batches instead.
+This process involves the following steps.

-- We start with 25 lbs. of fresh chicken to make a 30 lb. bag of Adult Select Dry Dog Food.
+- We start with 25 lbs. of fresh, high protein chicken to make a 30 lb. bag of Adult Select Dry Dog Food.

 - Then we slow-cook the recipe in small batches at lower temperatures than extrusion to help protect the key nutrients including the essential amino acids your dog needs daily and omega fatty acids that nourish the skin and coat.